syntax-tree/mdast-util-gfm-autolink-literal/readme.md

 ## What is this?

-This package contains extensions that add support for the autolink syntax enabled by GFM to [`mdast-util-from-markdown`][mdast-util-from-markdown] and [`mdast-util-to-markdown`][mdast-util-to-markdown].
+This package contains two extensions that add support for GFM autolink literals syntax in markdown to [mdast][].
+These extensions plug into [`mdast-util-from-markdown`][mdast-util-from-markdown] (to support parsing GFM autolinks in markdown into a syntax tree) and [`mdast-util-to-markdown`][mdast-util-to-markdown] (to support serializing GFM autolinks in syntax trees to markdown).

-GitHub employs different algorithms to autolink: one at parse time and one at transform time (similar to how @mentions are done at transform time).
+GitHub employs different algorithms to autolink: one at parse time and one at transform time (similar to how `@mentions` are done at transform time).
 This difference can be observed because character references and escapes are handled differently.
 But also because issues/PRs/comments omit (perhaps by accident?) the second